 This section of the regulations contemplates that individual facilities may apply for waivers of applicability of the proposed direct care spending requirements "...on the basis of unexpected or exceptional circumstances that prevented Compliance."
 Similarly, proposed § 415.34(d)(3) would allow facilities to apply individually for exclusions of certain revenues and expenses due to natural disasters or for other reasons.
-The pandemic continues to result in unexpected and exceptional circumstances that can materially affect both nursing home revenues and expenditures.
-In light of these circumstances, in order to alleviate administrative burdens on the State and individual facilities, DOH should grant a broad-based waiver of applicability of the proposed direct care spending requirements to all nursing homes during 2022 if the conditions underlying the federal and State emergency declarations remain in place at the time of official adoption of these regulations.
+The pandemic continues to result in unexpected and exceptional circumstances, in order to alleviate administrative burdens on the State and individual facilities, DOH should grant a broad-based waiver of applicability of the proposed direct care spending requirements to all nursing homes during 2022 if the conditions underlying the federal and State emergency declarations remain in place at the time of official adoption of these regulations.